Isode’s HF Vision, Road Map & Products

 - General queue management View for CFTP, SLEP and other Messaging protocols where queues may build up.

-Message Tracking is also important, which is supported in MConsole.
+Message Tracking is also important, which is supported in MConsole using an underlying Audit Database.
 It is desirable to use end to end notifications to confirm delivery, which is supported by modern messaging protocols.

-Formal Military Messaging is a key HF application, which currently is mainly provided using ACP 127.
+Formal Military Messaging is a key HF application, which is still commonly provided using ACP 127.
 There are a number of downsides to using ACP 127:

 - The way that ACP 127 works in BRASS needs a high level of operator support.